-The Fair value of the interest-rate swaps was determined as the present value of future cash flows based on the observable yield curve from the Bloomberg terminal as at 31 December 2021 and 31 December 2020.

-The cross-currency interest-rate swap was determined as the present value of future cash flows based on the forward exchange rates as at the balance sheet date and future cash flows were discounted by the observable yield curves from the Bloomberg terminal as at 31 December 2021 and 31 December 2020.
+The Fair value of the interest-rate swaps was determined as the present value of future cash flows based on the observable yield curve from the Bloomberg terminal as at 31 December 2022 and 31 December 2021.
+The cross-currency interest-rate swap was determined as the present value of future cash flows based on the forward exchange rates as at the balance sheet date and future cash flows were discounted by the observable yield curves from the Bloomberg terminal as at 31 December 2022 and 31 December 2021.

-Recurring fair value measurements in millions of CZK 31 December 2021 Level 2 fair value 31 December 2020 Level 2 fair value ASSETS Derivatives - interest-rate swaps 4,622 307 TOTAL ASSETS 4,622 307 LIABILITIES Derivatives - interest-rate swaps - Cross currency interest swap (3,560) (653) (89) TOTAL LIABILITIES (3,560) (742)
+Recurring fair value measurements in millions of CZK 31 December 2022 Level 2 fair value 31 December 2021 Level 2 fair value ASSETS Derivatives - interest-rate swaps 7,850 5,417 TOTAL ASSETS 7,850 5,417 LIABILITIES Derivatives - interest-rate swaps - Cross currency interest swap - (9,894) (3,560) TOTAL LIABILITIES (9,894) (3,560)

-The fair value of EUR fixed interest rate bonds issued (Note 3.8) amounts to CZK 39,920 million as at 31 December 2021 (as at 31 December 2020: CZK 16,447 million).
+The fair value of EUR fixed interest rate bonds issued (Note 3.8) amounts to CZK 29,409 million as at 31 December 2022 (as at 31 December 2021: CZK 39,920 million).
 EUR fixed interest rate bonds issued belong to level 1 of the fair value hierarchy, since they are quoted in an active market.

 The loans from the shareholder were provided at market terms on 30 September 2019.
-As at 31 December 2021 the fair value of the loans from shareholder amounts to CZK 16,741 million.
-As at 31 December 2020 their fair values were not materially different from their carrying amounts, as there was no significant fluctuation in the market long-interest rate between 30 September 2019 and 31 December 2020.
+As at 31 December 2022 the fair value of the loans from shareholder amounts to CZK 11,157 million (CZK 16,741 million as at 31 December 2021).

 All other borrowings (bank borrowings, CZK floating interest rate bonds and loans from shareholder) belong to level 2 of the fair value hierarchy.
-As at 31 December 2021 and 2020, their fair values were not materially different from their carrying amounts.
+As at 31 December 2022 and 2021, their fair values were not materially different from their carrying amounts.

 The fair value of floating-rate instruments that are not quoted in an active market were estimated to be equal to their carrying amount.
 The fair value of unquoted fixed interest rate instruments was estimated based on estimated future cash flows expected to be received discounted at current interest rates for new instruments with similar credit risks and remaining maturities.
-As inputs to the DCF model, the Group used intra-group credit margins and market interest rates for interest rates swaps ("IRS") with the similar duration to the duration of financial instruments held at AC.
+As inputs to the DCF model, th Group used intra-group credit margins and market interest rates for interest rates swaps ("IRS") with the similar duration to the duration of financial instruments held at AC.
 The discount rate was determined as a sum of the intra-group margin and IRS rate.